Contact Information

 7 - Fleurs de Rocaille by Caron

-A floral bouquet that is slightly dissonant and incongruous and for that very reason chic.
+A floral bouquet which is slightly dissonant and incongruous and for that very reason, chic.
 Here is not a natural beauty but a cultivated one oozing with the charm of a jolie-laide.
 A man could pull it off well as Fleurs de Rocaille refuses to be simply pretty.
 It was created by Ernest Daltroff in 1933.
-Not to be confused with Fleur de Rocaille by the same house, in the singular.
+Not to be confused with the more recent Fleur de Rocaille by the same house, in the singular.

 Nina-Ricci-Lair-du-Temps.jpg